ishansurdi/Books-and-Co/README.md

     - Update the database configuration in `database-connection/db_connection.php`.

 4. Configure the web server to point to the project directory.

+## Additional Dependencies
+> **Note:** These steps outline the ideal setup process and may vary depending on your operating system and environment.
+It is strongly recommended to refer to the official documentation and download guidelines for compatibility and best practices.

+1. **FPDF (fpdf186):** FPDF is used for generating PDFs.
+If the library is not present in the project, follow these steps:
+- Download the FPDF library:
+    * Visit the official website: [http://www.fpdf.org](http://www.fpdf.org).
+    * Download the latest version of the FPDF library.

+- Extract the downloaded archive.

+- Copy the extracted folder into the project directory, usually under `fpdf186/`.
+2. **PHPMailer:** PHPMailer is used for sending emails.
+If the library is not working, follow these steps:
+  - Install PHPMailer using Composer:
+    ```sh
+    composer require phpmailer/phpmailer
+    ```

+    2. Ensure the `vendor/` directory is present in the project and includes PHPMailer.

+---

 ## Usage